 Each year, the Public Service Auction helps fund stipends for summer internships.
 The auction raised a record $611,000 in 2013, providing summer funding to 244 students working in public service jobs.

 Postgraduate fellowships are awarded to selected recent graduates for part-time work in public service legal positions.
 The Public Service Scholars program, the Cardozo Public Law, Policy and Ethics Journal, and the Public Interest Law Students Association are just a few of the diverse extracurricular offerings that make Cardozo's public service law program so special.

-For more information on Cardozo's Center for Public Service Law, contact its director, Leslie Thrope.
+For more information on Cardozo's Public Service Law Center, contact its director, Leslie Thrope.

 LIKE Cardozo's Public Service Law Center on Facebook

 FOLLOW Cardozo's Public Service Law Center on Twitter